Cantido/hex_licenses/README.md

 poison      all OSI approved
 ```

-`mix licenses.check_deps` will print the dependencies that have unsafe or unidentifiable licenses.
+`mix licenses.explain` will print the dependencies that have non-OSI-approved or unidentifiable licenses.
 License IDs defined by the package should be an identifier on the [SPDX License List](https://spdx.org/licences).

 ```
-$ mix licenses.check_deps
+$ mix licenses.explain
 dependency_a has 1 unsafe licenses:
  - "MIT License" is not an SPDX ID. dependency_b has 1 unsafe licenses: